chadrem/workers/README.md

       :callback => nil                  # The proc to execute (provide this or a block, but not both).
     )

-    timer = Workers::PeriodicTimer.new(1,
-      :logger => nil,                   # Ruby logger instance.
-      :scheduler => Workers.scheduler,  # The scheduler that manages execution.
-      :callback => nil                  # The proc to execute (provide this or a block, but not both).
-    )

-    scheduler = Workers::Scheduler.new(
-      :logger => nil,                   # Ruby logger instance.
-      :pool => Workers::Pool.new        # The workers pool used to execute timer callbacks.
-    )

     group = Workers::TaskGroup.new(
       :logger => nil,                   # Ruby logger instance.
       :pool => Workers::Pool.new        # The workers pool used to execute timer callbacks.